 For playing surfaces, ranging from athletic fields to tennis courts and putting greens, cleaning can help to rejuvenate the surface.
 By preventing bumps and other inconsistencies that can slowly develop over long periods of time, the cleaning process can ensure high-quality performance and reduced risk of injury.

 When using artificial turf at a personal residence, priorities may include the cleaning of dog waste and ensuring a safe surface for kids to play.
 Another important factor is how much dust is in your area.
 For a dry, desert climate in particular, regular cleaning is important.

-For all turf uses, periodic deep cleaning is essential to maintaining the look and feel of the surface.
+It’s critical to not that, no matter your turf’s use, periodic deep cleaning is essential to maintaining the look and feel of the surface.

-Maintenance of artificial turf fits into two categories: regular cleaning and more through deep cleaning or rejuvenation.
+Maintenance of artificial turf fits into two categories: regular cleaning and more thorough deep cleaning or rejuvenation.
 In order to make sure your turf remains in the best shape, it’s essential that you clean it regularly, in addition to occasional deep cleaning.

 Best practice is to clean artificial turf each week if it gets heavy use or experiences significant dust or debris accumulation, such as leaves or blooms.
 Larger debris can be removed with a rake or brush.
 A light rinse with a hose can remove dust or smaller debris.
 If your artificial turf gets less use or dust is less of a factor, this cleaning can be less frequent, but rinsing at least twice a month is still recommended.

 When pets use the surface to relieve themselves, this can change the cleaning schedule.
 To prevent the growth of bacteria and ensure the turf remains odor free, it’s important to promptly hose down the areas that the pet uses.
 Turf deodorizing can also be an effective addition.
 Spot cleaning must be done when any other stain-causing material ends up on the turf.